 There are most 3 common ways to cook a chicken wing- air-frying, deep-frying, and in the oven.
 You can bake the chicken wings, it’s a healthy option though it requires some tricky steps for getting a literally crispy skin.

 If you want the crispiest skin ever, you should deep-fry the wings, however, you need to make it happen using a huge amount of unhealthy oil.

 And, if you want to get the super crispy skin of the wings using a little amount of oil, then, air-frying should be your choice.

 Truly saying, which sauce to use is dependent on your personal preference.
 I, personally, prefer sweet, spicy, and tangy sauces.
 So, go for the one you like.
 You can even make your own sauce if you love to create your flavor by playing around with any store-bought sauce as well as adding your own spices to it.

 You can go for a combination of sweet and tangy taste as well- make honey mustard sauce.
 You will find it enjoyable enough, not too sweet or too spicy.
 Also, people love ‘buffalo hot sauce’ that is easy to make and delicious in taste.

 When you are done cutting the chicken wings but it’s not the time you want to cook them, what to do?
 Well, you can store the wings according to the recommended date there is printed on the packaging.

 On the other hand, if you have cooked the wings and still want to store them, you can store them for 3-4 days in your refrigerator.
 And, if you need to reheat the cooked wings, put them back in your oven and set the temperature at 300℉.
-If you want to crisp the wings up by using an air fryer, it’s also okay, you will end up having crispy chicken wings.
+If you want to crisp the wings up by using the best air fryer, it’s also okay, you will end up having crispy chicken wings.

 Frequently Asked Questions